 Paris is one of the most famous and well-known cities in the world.
-It’s a top tourist destination for people from all over the globe, and with good reason – Paris is full of history, culture, and beauty.
-But… is it worth visiting?
-Is Paris worth the hype?
+It’s a top tourist destination for people from all over the globe, and with good reason – it’s full of history, culture, and beauty.
+But… is Paris worth visiting?
+Is it actually worth the hype?

 Well, the TL;DR is that I love France and I adore Paris.
 It’s truly one of my favorite cities in the world.